chriskrycho/v4.chriskrycho.com/content/pages/cv.md

 - led the community effort to **integrate TypeScript with Ember.js**
 - helped launch a shared component library for future rich client projects
-- given over a dozen internal tech talks on subjects including Ember.js basics, functional programming techniques, and introductions to Rust and Elm
+- given over a dozen internal tech talks on subjects including managing technical costs, Ember.js basics, functional programming techniques, and introductions to Rust and Elm
 - substantially reshaped our front-end engineering practices and tooling choices as an informal leader among our front-end engineering group

 I have matured significantly as both an individual contributor and a leader in my time at Olo.
 For the first time, I have been able to make a substantial difference at the team level, at the organizational level, and at the level of the broader technical community.